issam1994/ur-coding-challenge/README.md

   <li>Start the server using <strong>npm start</strong> after you open the terminal inside your project's directory.</li>
   <li>Finally, open your code editor and load the project folder.</li>
   </ol>
-<h2>Why I use react</h1>
+<h2>Why I used react(although I prefer vue)</h1>
 <p>React is the most popular and it is backed by a big company, so no worries about its future.
-With react, one can get more job opportunities compared to other frameworks.
+And with react, one can get more job opportunities compared to other frameworks.
 That's the whole story.</p>
 <h2>Some shots taken during production</h1>

 ### 1)